nicklockwood/Expression/README.md

 The Colors example demonstrates how to use Expression to create a (mostly) CSS-compliant color parser.
 It takes a string containing a named color constant, hex color or rgb() function call and returns a UIColor object.

-Using Expression to parse colors is probably overkill, and it's a is a bit of a hack as it only works because it's possible to encode a color as a 32-bit Integer, which itself can be stored inside the Double returned by the Expression Evaluator.
+Using Expression to parse colors is probably overkill, and it's a bit of a hack, as it only works because it's possible to encode a color as a 32-bit Integer, which itself can be stored inside the Double returned by the Expression Evaluator.
 Still, it's a neat trick.

 Layout Example